State of Tennessee Job Information

-LOCATION OF (1) POSITION(S) TO BE FILLED: DEPARTMENT OF CHILDREN’S SERVICES, CHILD AND FAMILY MANAGEMENT DIVISION, RHEA COUNTY
+LOCATION OF (1) POSITION(S) TO BE FILLED: DEPARTMENT OF INTELLECUTAL AND DEVELOPMENTAL DISABILITIES, TN EARLY INTERVENTION SYSTEM, DAVIDSON COUNTY

 Complete a criminal history disclosure form in a manner approved by the appointing authority;

-Must supply a fingerprint sample in a manner prescribed by the TBI for a fingerprint based criminal history records check;
+Supply a fingerprint sample prescribed by the TBI based criminal history records clerk.

 Examination Method: Education and Experience, 100%, for Preferred Service positions.

-Summary: Under general supervision, is responsible for professional case management work of routine difficulty, and performs related work as required.
+Summary: Under general supervision, is responsible for secretarial work of average difficulty; and performs related work as required.

 Updating and Using Relevant Knowledge: